philofantasy/cse517a_example_application_project/milestone_3/README.md

 -------
 We first read the data from csv file and preprocessed the data for our analysis, that is we removed the labels and irrelevant columns from our datasets.Then we summarized our data sets by showing the dimensions of both Training and Test sets.
 We also include scatter plot to show the shape.

-After that, we did PCA on the original training set, we checked the variance explained by such model, and then decided the number of princial components being 50.
+After that, we did PCA on the original training set, we checked the variance explained by such model, and then decided the number of princial components being 50, which achieved 93.8% of total variance.
 Then we applied the PCA model we learned to both datasets.
 And we saved the transformed training dataset and test dataset into new csv files named "train/test_pca.csv" for further analysis.

 We also did Kernel PCA since we observed some kind of 'rbf' relationship.
-Based on 'rbf' kernel with gamma=1/#columns, we get a better result than PCA with respect to variance explained.
+Based on 'rbf' kernel with gamma=1/#columns, we get a result of 89.9% in terms of variance explained.
 Then we applied the KPCA model to both datasets, and saved them into new csv files named "train/test_kpca.csv".

 We then compared the new result using PCA/KPCA with the previous milestones.

 In addition, we tried Neural Network using quasi-Newton methods and the stochastic gradient descent.
 We tried different number and size for the hidden layers and different parameters.
+In our Neural Network, we applied 'RELU' for activation function for hidden layers, and 'softmax' for output layer activation function.

 Then we calculated the accuracy on test dataset for each method.
+The final model in use has 2 hidden layers, with size 20 and 10 respectively.
+With PCA data set, we achieved the accuracy of about 94.8% using quasi-Newton method, and accuracy of 95.5% using stochastic gradient desent.
+As for efficiency, the first method ran 745 iterations, while the second method ran 148 iterations.

+Comparing this result with other milestones, we concluded that Neural Network would have higher accuracy than linear model.
+This is because Neural Network model space includes linear model.
+And this model is relatively faster compared with GD algorithm.

 Difficulties